memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 #define DT_COMPAT_HAS_OKAY_nordic_nrf_gpio 1
 ```

-Zephyr's devicetree generator creates a lot more information than just macros for the property values of our devicetree nodes!
+Zephyr's Devicetree generator creates a lot more information than just macros for the property values of our Devicetree nodes!
 Here, we see that the generator also provides macros indicating whether it encountered some nodes that claim compatibility with "`nordic,nrf-gpio`".
 If it doesn't encounter any such node, it won't create the corresponding macros and we'd know that the content of any driver compatible with "`nordic,nrf-gpio`" is unused and can thus be discarded.
 Pretty neat!

-The devicetree generator does this for each and every driver and node.
+The Devicetree generator does this for each and every driver and node.
 This allows heavy optimizations in the codebase as we've seen above.

 Now we found out that our driver is used, and thus the second parameter of `COND_CODE_1` is expanded.
 We've already seen that `UTIL_CAT` concatenates and expands the provided macros, which are `DT_FOREACH_OKAY_INST_` and our `DT_DRV_COMPAT` macro, which expands to `nordic_nrf_gpio`.
 Thus, we're now looking for a macro `DT_FOREACH_OKAY_INST_nordic_nrf_gpio`: